TCA166/CK3-history-extractor/README.md

 Make sure then you download it from this repository and place it so that the program will find it.
 Then just run it and follow the prompts.
 The program will create a new directory in your current working directory for each player within your save file.

+## Output example

+You can find output examples in the [examples](examples/) directory.
+Just unzip the files contained within and witness the glory of my dynasty!

 ## Other similar tools